Offcloud/offcloud-api/README.md

 ## Examples

-Because API uses cookies to authenticate requests, the simplest way to use API is to write a browser script.
 Here are some examples of jQuery API calls:

 ##### Authorization: